Microsoft is bigger than Google, Amazon and Facebook. But now lawmakers treat it like an ally in antitrust battles.

 At the center of those relationships is Microsoft President Brad Smith, the company’s most visible envoy to Washington.
 Smith, who joined the company in 1990s and played a key role in its antitrust battles, has testified on Capitol Hill multiple times, including at least four times in 2021.
 Cicilline thanked him last year for “his assistance” during the course of lawmakers’ investigation into other large tech companies.

-Smith has sought to position his testimony on regulation as bigger than just Microsoft or any single company, warning policymakers risk moving “too slow” to address these problems.
+Smith has sought to position his testimony on regulation as bigger than just Microsoft or any single company, warning that policymakers risk moving “too slow” to address these problems.

-“These issues are bigger than any single person, company, industry, or even technology itself,” Smith wrote in his 2019 book, “Tools and Weapons: The Promise and the Peril of the Digital Age.”
+“These issues are bigger than any single person, company, industry, or even technology itself,” Smith wrote in his 2019 book “Tools and Weapons: The Promise and the Peril of the Digital Age.”
 “They involve fundamental values of democratic freedoms and human rights.”

-Before one of his recent Capitol Hill appearances.
-Rep. Pramila Jayapal, (D-Wash.), who sponsored legislation that could result in the break up of some tech companies, lauded Smith as a prominent tech expert.
+Before one of his recent Capitol Hill appearances, Rep. Pramila Jayapal (D-Wash.), who sponsored legislation that could result in the breakup of some tech companies, lauded Smith as a prominent technology expert.

 “I believe that’s given him a very unique and valuable perspective on the issues of tech and antitrust, and the responsibility of the tech industry to work with government on smart regulation that protects competition, innovation and democracy,” Jayapal said during a 2020 House hearing.

-There are also fewer political rewards to gain from attacking Microsoft, due to its reputation as a staid enterprise tech business.
+There are also fewer political rewards to gain from attacking Microsoft, because of its reputation as a staid enterprise tech business.
 The company does not necessarily generate the same headlines as social media, smartphones or e-commerce, according to Harry First, co-director of Competition, Innovation and Information Law program at New York University.

 “I think that Steve Jobs did such a great PR job making them so uncool that no one has bothered to worry about them,” said First, referencing a series of ads that Apple ran portraying the PC as a frumpy businessman in a suit and tie.

 Microsoft is also less exposed to the content moderation controversies that have enveloped Facebook and Google’s YouTube, which have faced political blowback for their controversial handling of incendiary and harmful posts.
-As gatekeepers to digital marketplaces, Apple and Amazon have been pulled into political controversies; for instance, when they pulled support for the conservative social network Parler in the fallout of the Jan.
+As gatekeepers to digital marketplaces, Apple and Amazon have been pulled into political controversies — for instance, when they pulled support for the conservative social network Parler in the fallout of the Jan.
 6 attacks.
-But Microsoft’s key social service, LinkedIn, is focused on business networking, leaving it less vulnerable to political disputes.
+Microsoft’s key social service, LinkedIn, is focused on business networking, leaving it less vulnerable to political disputes.

-Microsoft has seized on this distinction, at times advocating for regulation that could hurt the business interests of social media companies.
-Smith told The Washington Post in 2019 that Section 230, a law that protects companies from lawsuits over content created by their users, has outlived its utility.
+Microsoft has seized on that distinction, at times advocating for regulation that could hurt the business interests of social media companies.
+Smith told The Post in 2019 that Section 230, a provision of law that protects companies from lawsuits over content created by their users, has outlived its utility.

-“Section 230 had a place and time, but that time is now over,” Smith said in a 2019 interview.
+“Section 230 had a place and time, but that time is now over,” he said in a 2019 interview.

 And last year, Smith advocated for legislation targeting Facebook and Google.
 He called for the United States and other countries to adopt legislation similar to an Australian proposal that would force tech companies to pay publishers for news.
 In The Post, he accused social media companies of becoming “powerful engines of disinformation” and warned that without new guardrails, politicians would exploit social media.
-He also criticized that strong-arm tactics that Facebook and Google used to battle the Australian proposal.
+He also criticized strong-arm tactics that Facebook and Google used to battle the Australian proposal.

-First credits Smith with changing the “outward facing culture of the company.”
+First credits Smith with changing the “outward-acing culture of the company.”

 “I think he learned a long time ago that competition law can be a sword,” First said in an interview.